Methodology for creation and processing of a novel Transcript Normalization Tool in Cortex Application Screening and Review Platform

 VI.
 Conclusion

-We invite residency program directors and other stakeholders to provide feedback on this beta release to help us refine and enhance the tool further.
-Our goal is to support you in making well-informed, equitable decisions about your residency applicants to streamline and optimize match outcomes.
+We invite residency program directors and other stakeholders to provide feedback to help us refine and enhance the tool further.
+Our goal is to support you in making well-informed, equitable decisions about your residency applicants, to highlight applicant academic performance and to streamline application screening and review.

 [1] https://www.usmle.org/usmle-step-1-transition-passfail-only-score-reporting